How Did Hollywood Get Its Name?

 There are conflicting stories about how Hollywood was named.
 You may enjoy the history in this Irish tale of how Hollywood California got its name.

 Did you know that Hollywood, California, was named by an Irishman?

 The story begins in a village named Hollywood, in County Wicklow, Ireland.

 The Wicklow Gap is a low area through the Wicklow Mountains and a few miles from the pass is Hollywood, a small village, in the middle of gorgeous green farmland.

-There are some Irish theories on how the village of Hollywood in Ireland got its name.
+There are some Irish theories on the question, “How did Hollywood get its name” (the village of Hollywood in Ireland, that is).